-This use of an unapproved vaccine is also relevant to the issuing of "vaccine passes" for individuals (including 12 - 16 year-olds), and NVXCoV2373 has been administered to over well-established safety profile.
+BNT162b2 COVID-19 vaccine has been administered to many millions of individuals (including 12 - 16 year-olds), and NVXCoV2373 has been administered to over 50000 participants in clinical trials, including over 1400 in adolescents.
+They therefore have a well-established safety profile.
 Specific concerns have been raised regarding a risk of myocarditis following a second dose of BNT162b2 in young males aged 12 to 17 years (9.8 per million first doses, rising to 67 per million after the second dose).
 Participants will be made aware of this at the time of enrolment and this will be specified in participant and parent information sheets.
-Participants will be advised to seek medical attention should they experience any of the cardinal symptoms of myocarditis (chest pain or pressure; palpitations;

-BNT162b2 and Moderna COVID-19 vaccine have been administered to many millions of breathlessness after exercise, at rest or lying down; sweatiness).
-The diagnostic criteria for myocarditis are documented in Appendix D.(18)
+Participants will be advised to seek medical attention should they experience any of the cardinal symptoms of myocarditis (chest pain or pressure; palpitations; breathlessness after exercise, at rest or lying down; sweatiness).
+The diagnostic criteria for myocarditis are documented in Appendix D.(19)